-Customers want all companies to deliver the kind of seamless digital experiences they get from superstar global leaders like Uber and Netflix – so why isn’t everyone doing it?
+Customers want all companies to deliver the same digital experiences they get from global leaders like Uber and Netflix – so why isn’t everyone doing it?

 Most companies say that technology is the roadblock when it comes to delivering digital customer experiences.
-Either there’s no budget for it, their legacy systems aren’t up to it but can’t be replaced, or there’s a lack of in-house expertise.
+Either there’s no budget for it, their legacy systems aren’t up to it, or there’s a lack of in-house expertise.

 When it’s working for you, technology is a source of innovation, agility, new revenue streams, richer data and deeper customer relationships.
 But it can also be a huge time and cost sink, a cause of poor margins and customer attrition, and poor service.